Skip to content

 Location: The Southern Alps of the South Island

-How to reach: Again, It’s far from the capital, Wellington.
+How to reach: It’s far from the capital, Wellington.
 You have to fly to Wanaka and then take a taxi to the mountain.
-This trip will cost you about $300 if you make the capital your starting point.
+This trip will cost about $300 if you make the capital your starting point.
 Or you can take a car ferry from Wellington to Picton for about $40, then take the bus to Lake Ohau, where you can take a private ride.
-Please note that all options will take you about 19h, so be ready for this long journey.
+Please note that all options will take about 19 hours, so be ready for this long journey.

 Price: To spend a night there will set you back around $105.

-Spending a night at one of the mountain hubs should be on everyone’s bucket list as it offers a romantic ambiance that you will not want to miss.
-If you have already experienced it before, please share it with our social media pages, and don’t forget to tag @collonycove.
-But to be honest, the night in the mountains dotted New Zealand- for instance, Mount Aspiring National Park- will be like nothing before.
+Spending a night at one of the mountain hubs should be on everyone’s bucket list, as it offers a romantic ambience you will not want to miss.
+If you have already experienced it, please share it with our social media pages, and don’t forget to tag @collonycove.
+But honestly, the nights in the mountains dotted New Zealand- for instance, Mount Aspiring National Park- will be like nothing before.

 Hug your cup during watching the sunset in New Zealand